enginebai/PyMedium/README.md

 > Download selenium driver and start it.

 ## Usage
-From medium to markdown:
+### Medium CLI Tool:

+* You can convert from medium to markdown file by default:

 ```shell
 $ m2m http://medium.com/enginebai/blog1 ./output/blog1.md
 ```

-Or export markdown file with default article title:
+* Or export to markdown file with default article title:

 ```shell
 $ m2m http://medium.com/enginebai/blog1
 ```

+#### Medium GET API:

+* Now you can get

 ## Supported medium format
 The most common format of text on medium is supported by `m2m`, however, medium provides rich embed content more than `m2m` can support, just make sure your **embed contents** are not missing after conversion yet or you can append the link manually.